rchurchley/sfuthesis/README.md

 - `geometry` to set margins
 - `lmodern` and `fontenc` for extended fonts
 - `nowidow` to prevent nearly-empty pages
-- `pdfpages` to include Declaration of Partial Copyright Licence form
 - `setspace` for line spacing
 - `tocloft` to make the ToC nicer